zhangmaker/UnityModelEffect/Readme.txt

 The material is used to outline one model.

+Support: Unity 5.6.0+

 There is just one shader, I will detail those parments:

 Outline Color : Outline's color